 Do you advise potential fighters to tell their family and friends, or just take off?

 I think they should provide some basic information, but you have to be careful of what way that information gets used.
 Most prosecutions happen because of stuff that gets on social media.

 Do you encourage people to go?

-No. I have to be very careful to not recruit people because that's an offense.
+No. I have to be very careful to not recruit people, because that's an offence.
 I am saying people should make an informed decision, not a romantic one.

 Like VICE on Facebook for more stories delivered to your feed: